matthesvoss/Ping-Test/README.md

 ## Usage
 1. Install [Java](https://www.java.com/en/download/manual.jsp) for your operating system (Java 8 or later).
-2. [Download](https://github.com/matthesvoss/Ping-Test/releases/latest) the latest PingTest.jar file.
+2. [Download](https://github.com/matthesvoss/Ping-Test/releases/latest) the latest Ping-Test.jar file.
-3. Run the JAR file by double-clicking it or by running `java -jar PingTest.jar` from the terminal in the same directory.
+3. Run the JAR file by double-clicking it or by running `java -jar Ping-Test-version.jar` from the terminal in the same directory.

 Currently, your operating system needs to be set to English or German for the tool to work.
 If the tool does not work for you, please create an issue or a pull request.